bloycey/react-native-simple-styles/README.md

 export const simpleStyles = reactNativeSimpleStyles;
 ```

 In your components pass in your stylesheet to the `react-native-simple-styles` function you exported from `style.js`.
 All of the [standard React Native core components](https://reactnative.dev/docs/components-and-apis) will be returned that you can use as normal.
-The only difference is that they now accept a `className` prop that your classNames to.
+The only difference is that they now accept a `className` prop that you can pass your classNames to.

 ```
 import { styles, simpleStyles) from "./styles/style";